Bernard DeVoto: Accusations of Communism

-In April 1953, DeVoto's "Easy Chair" column criticized "The Case of the Censorious Congressman" during SISS and HUAC hearings of teachers.
-US Representative Carroll D. Kearns called DeVoto "pro-Communist."
+In April 1953, DeVoto's Easy Chair column criticized "The Case of the Censorious Congressman" during Senate Internal Security Subcommittee and House Un-American Activities Committeehearings of teachers.
+U.S. Representative Carroll D. Kearns called DeVoto "pro-Communist."

 Personal life and death

 DeVoto married Avis DeVoto (1904–1989), a book reviewer, editor, and avid cook.
 She became friends with Julia Child.
-Child had written a fan letter to Bernard DeVoto regarding an article of his in Harper's Magazine; he had said that he detested stainless steel knives, and she thought he was "100% right".
+Child had written a fan letter to Bernard DeVoto regarding an article of his in Harper's Magazine; he had stated just how much he detested stainless steel knives, and Child thought he was "100% right".
 Avis' response began a long correspondence and friendship between the two women during Child's work on her groundbreaking Mastering the Art of French Cooking (1961).
 Child acknowledged Avis as "wet nurse" and "mentor" to the undertaking.
 The DeVotos' son Mark (b.
 1940) is a music theorist, composer, and retired professor at Tufts University.
-Their older son, Gordon, a writer, died in 2009.
+Their older son Gordon, a writer, died in 2009.

-DeVoto died on November 13, 1955.
+DeVoto died on November 13, 1955 at age 58.